ebu/ebu-tt-live-toolkit/docs/source/timing_resolution.rst

 ----------------

 The sequence timings are handled by the :py:class:`ebu_tt_live.documents.ebutt3.EBUTT3DocumentSequence` class.
-The document is insterted after having been validated into the sequence.
+The document is insterted into the sequence after it is validated.
 The sequence looks at the computed begin and end times and detects collisions.
-If there are any the collisions are resolved by the logic starting in :py:func:`ebu_tt_live.documents.ebutt3.EBUTT3DocumentSequence._insert_or_discard`
+If there are any, the collisions are resolved by the logic starting in :py:func:`ebu_tt_live.documents.ebutt3.EBUTT3DocumentSequence._insert_or_discard`